droidecahedron/seeed_npm2100_nrf54l15_BFG/README.md

 # Building and Running
+## Programming and Flashing
 This application is built like all other typical nRF Connect SDK applications.
 To build the sample, follow the instructions in [Building an application](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/config_and_build/building.html#building) for your preferred building environment.
 See also [Programming an application](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/programming.html#programming) for programming steps.

 > [!IMPORTANT]
+> The first time you unbox the seeed board, it will require a few more steps for an initial flash.
+>
-> **The board typically arrives in ship mode.
+> 1) **The board typically arrives in ship mode.
 You will need to press the SHPHLD button for 1-2 seconds to wake it up.**
+>
-> When you are out of ship mode, the LED should be blinking.
+> 2) When you are out of ship mode, the LED should be blinking.
-> From here, enter ship mode again by holding down SHPHLD until it stops blinking.
+> 3) From here, enter ship mode again by holding down SHPHLD until it stops blinking.
-> Plug in the SWD cable.
+> 4) Plug in the SWD cable.
-> Leave ship mode with the SWD cable plugged in.
+> 5) Leave ship mode with the SWD cable plugged in.
 The LED may not turn on this time.
 Try the next step, if it fails then try leaving ship mode again.
-> Run `west build -b seeed_nrf54l15_npm2100/nrf54l15/cpuapp -p -- -DBOARD_ROOT="." -DDTC_OVERLAY_FILE="app.overlay"` followed by `west flash`.
+> 6) Run `west build -b seeed_nrf54l15_npm2100/nrf54l15/cpuapp -p -- -DBOARD_ROOT="." -DDTC_OVERLAY_FILE="app.overlay"` followed by `west flash`.
 > This flow only has to happen for a first out of the box experience for the seeed board.
-From here, as long as you're out of ship mode, you can program at your leisure.
+From here, as long as you're out of ship mode, you can reprogram the device without this sequence of steps.

 > [!NOTE]
 > The Seeed board doesn't have an OBD like the nRF54L15-DK does.
 So use your nRF54L15-DK to program the Seeed board externally.
 The Seeed board needs to be powered, and match the pins.
 If your ribbon cable has a red line for P1, that can be matched by the dot on the silk as well as the orientation of "SWD" text on the Seeed board.
 See images below.